 1881 (13th March)

-by the ‘People’s Will’ group.
+by the ‘People’s Will’ group who wanted an end to Tsarist Russia.
 He was succeeded by his son, Alexander III who was much more conservative than his father.
-Almost immediately he ordered the rounding up and arrest of the assassins and put a ban on secret meetings.
+Almost immediately the new Tsar ordered the rounding up and arrest of the assassins and put a ban on secret meetings.

 Von Plehve was appointed to investigate the assassination of Alexander II.
 He was made Director of the Police which gave him full control of the entire police force and Okhrana.

-Alexander III persued a policy of Russification enforcing the use of the Russian language throughout the provinces and persecuting non-Russians especially the Jews.
+Alexander III pursued a policy of Russification enforcing the use of the Russian language throughout the provinces and persecuting non-Russians especially the Jews.
 A number of anti-Jewish pogroms took place.

 The Okhrana (security police) were given new powers to search, question, detain and even exile anyone who was likely to commit a crime.

 First Russian Marxist group formed in Geneva by former members of the Black Partition group.

 The novelist Leo Tolstoy, famous for his ‘War and Peace’ and ‘Anna Karenina’ novels was fiercely critical of Tsarist Russia but wanted a bloodless revolution brought about by a moralistic reformed society.
 He wrote a tract entitled ‘What I believe’ which was banned a year later but was hugely influential nevertheless.